What we do

 The SIL Project Framework

-The SIL project has three key focus areas within gender and sexuality:
+The SIL project has three key focus areas within the larger theme of gender and sexuality:

-1. Advocating for justice and human rights moving
+1. 1.
+Advocating for access to justice and human rights initiatives

 2. Building intersectional practice and policies for Two Spirit and Indigenous queer people